spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202108.0/glue/prices-marketplace-wishlist-feature-integration.md

 {% info_block warningBox "Verification" %}

-Make sure that `PriceProductWishlistItemExpanderPlugin`, and `ProductPriceRestWishlistItemsAttributesMapperPlugin` are set up by sending the request `GET http://glue.mysprykershop.com/wishlists/{% raw %}{{wishlistId}}{% endraw %}?include=wishlist-items`.
-You should get the price product collection within `attributes` in the response.
+Make sure that `PriceProductWishlistItemExpanderPlugin` and `ProductPriceRestWishlistItemsAttributesMapperPlugin` are set up by sending the request `GET http://glue.mysprykershop.com/wishlists/{% raw %}{{wishlistId}}{% endraw %}?include=wishlist-items`.
+You should get the price product collection within the `attributes` in the response.

 {% endinfo_block %}